 Schisandra Chinensis fruits can be brewed into wines or teas as well.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Schisandra chinensis has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects schisandra chinensis has on your body, and how strong these effects are.

 |Grade||Level of Evidence|

 |A||Robust research conducted with repeated double-blind clinical trials|